Insomnia means you have difficulty falling asleep or staying asleep or have poor sleep quality. Some health conditions can contribute to insomnia.

 If you experience these sleep difficulties at least

 Fact: Sleeping later on weekends won’t make up for the sleep you missed during the week.

 If you consistently lose sleep each night, you accumulate sleep debt.
 This is the total amount of lost sleep over time.

-While you may feel better if you sleep longer on weekends, this can make insomnia worse.
+While you may feel better if you sleep longer on weekends, this can worsen insomnia.
 Oversleeping on certain days can

-Instead of skimping on sleep during the week and oversleeping on weekends, try sticking to a regular sleep schedule.
+Sticking to a regular sleep schedule may improve insomnia.
 That means going to bed at the same time each night and waking up at the same time each morning, even on weekends.